Fenwick (department store): 21st century

 The last two remaining members of the Fenwick family on the company's board stepped down in October 2017.

 Bentalls in Bracknell closed in 2017 with the opening of a new Fenwick store in The Lexicon Shopping Centre, located in the same town.

 Fenwick launches Fenwick Food, the re-launch of its own-label ventures, followed by Fenwick at Home, its inaugural homeware range, in 2021.

 On 6 December 2022 it was announced that the Bond Street store would close in 2024, after 133 years, having sold the store and adjoining property to Lazari Investments for an undisclosed sum.
 In a statement, the company said: "Amid the turbulent economic environment, fresh capital investment is required in order to return the business to profitable growth."

 In September 2025, the chain launched a loyalty programme called MyFenwick.
+This allows for customers who shop in-store or online to collect points on their purchases, as well as other incentives.